 Factors that increase your chance for TSD include:

-Babies with TSD may seem to develop normally until about 4-5 months of age.
-There is then an arrest of development.
-Symptoms begin to occur.
+Babies with TSD may seem to develop normally until about 4-5 months of age when symptoms begin to occur.
 Symptoms may include:

 In some cases, the symptoms do not begin until age 2-5 years old.
 The condition progresses slowly, but most children with Tay-Sachs disease do not live beyond age 15 years.
 Symptoms may include: